Skip to Main Content

 After resuscitating the puppies, the vet will remove the placentas and begin taking care of the umbilical cords.
 They will also take notes on each puppy as they are delivered and treat any puppies that appear to have medical conditions.
 The puppies will be moved to an incubator or warming area for a short time.
 Once the vet has cleared all the puppies, you can take them home.

-How much can a dog c-section cost?
+How much can a dog C-section cost?

 The cost of your dog's C-section can change due to several factors, including your dog's size and breed, your dog's age, and whether they have any health issues that could cause complications.